Sarohia94/Project-3-Hangman/README.md

 * I want to be able to learn how to play.
 * I want to be informed on what the issue is if an invalid input is made.
 * I want to be given instant feedback if a correct or incorrect guess is made.
+* I want to be able to guess the full word if I think I know what it is.
 * I want to be informed when the game is over if I've won or lost.
 * I want to be able to play again or quit.